NethServer/ns8-core/docs/core/user_domains.md

 ## Hidden users and groups

 Some users and/or groups can be hidden to UI and other applications.
-Each account provider instance can define its lists in the service record, e.g.:

-    redis-cli HSET module/openldap1/srv/tcp/ldap hidden_groups locals,sys hidden_users guest

-Additionally, two Redis keys of type "SET" can be used for customizations, e.g.:

-- `cluster/user_domain/ldap/dom.test/hidden_users`
-- `cluster/user_domain/ldap/dom.test/hidden_groups`

-After any change to hidden user/group list, raise the `user-domain-changed` event:

-    redis-cli PUBLISH cluster/event/user-domain-changed {"domain":"dom.test","key":"cluster/user_domain/ldap/dom.test/hidden_groups"}

-If both `hidden_users` and `hidden_groups` keys were changed, the event can be published just once.

 Applications might need to build LDAP search filters to configure user and groups.
-The `Ldapproxy` library provides some methods that return filter strings that honor the above Redis keys.
+The `Ldapproxy` library provides some methods that return filter strings that honor the user and group lists used by the core.
 For example:

 ```python
 from agent.ldapproxy import Ldapproxy